You will use your network login information. For students, enter "firstname.lastname@example.org" first and then enter your password.

 Library staff will contact you through your student or employee email address.

 The majority of resources will have a 3-week loan period.
 Some items may have shorter loan periods.
 All items will be marked with a return date.
 Please note that there will be NO overdue fines.

-Come into the library for contactless pick up.
-Your requested item will be in a labelled bag and is already checked out to you.
+Come into the library to pick up your item.
 Check our library hours to see when you can come.

 Have your ONEcard or digital ONEcard available for confirmation of pick up.

 You can return your item(s) when the library is open.
 No overdue fines will be charged.

 We are happy to help you.
 You can connect by:

 Form: Contact the library.

 Online research help: Choose askON from our library website.

 That’s a great question.
 And the answer is “it depends”.
 Contact email@example.com with your scenario and we’ll help you figure out the best solution.